Car Buying Strategies

 Looking for a lot of versatility in your storage areas?
 Honda nails it with both its cargo and small item storage spaces.
 The cargo space measures in at 33.2 cubic feet with all seats in place, which does put it behind the non-hybrid CR-V (39.2 cubes).
 But it is still a respectable number for a hybrid in this segment.
 There are a ton of clever storage options, and you can easily lower the seats.

-Reasons Not to Buy a 2021 Honda CR-V Hybrid – The Cons
+Reasons You May Not Like the 2021 Honda CR-V Hybrid – The Cons

 1. Real-world Fuel Economy is Sub Par